br-automation-com/paho.mqtt.c-ar/README.md

 - rev.01
     - First release
     - Based on `OpenSSL 1.1.1g` and `paho.mqtt.c 1.3.5`
-    - All Library versions come with the same version as the AR they are built for, whereas `ArSim` versions have the last version number `.1`, like `4.73.1` and PC targets (with more than 128 sockets) have the last version number `.9`, like `4.73.9`.
+    - All Library versions come with the same version as the AR they are built for, whereas `ARsim` versions have the last version number `.1`, like `4.73.1` and PC targets (with more than 128 sockets) have the last version number `.9`, like `4.73.9`.
 - rev.02
     - Based on `OpenSSL 1.1.1g` and `paho.mqtt.c 1.3.7`